8 Breastfeeding Positions to Make Nursing Easier

 If you want even more guidance on best breastfeeding positions and solutions to nursing problems, looking for a local lactation consultant or breastfeeding-friendly pediatrician is a great place to start.
 “Mother-to-mother groups like La Leche League can provide excellent support for a new mom and help her feel more comfortable with normal breastfeeding behaviors,” McCue says.
 One thing to remember is that breastfeeding advice varies greatly, so if you aren’t getting the answers you need, don’t get defeated.
 Just move on and try getting another opinion.

 Get a nursing pillow

-“The Boppy—or any breastfeeding pillow—can be helpful when nursing in cross-cradle hold or football hold,” Nguyen says.
-A pillow supports baby and gives your tired arms a break.
-(When nursing in football hold, it’s actually best to turn the Boppy to your side.)
-Some brands like the Boppy Nursing Pillow or My Brest Friend pillow have a firm top and a strap that can secure the pillow around your waist.
-(Avoid a soft sleeping or sofa pillow which can put baby at risk of suffocation.)
+“A breastfeeding pillow can be helpful when nursing in cross-cradle hold or football hold,” Nguyen says.
+The best nursing pillows support baby and give your tired arms a break.
+(When nursing in the football hold, it’s actually best to turn the pillow to your side.)
+Some brands have a firm top and a strap that can secure the pillow around your waist.
+Avoid a soft sleeping or sofa pillow, which can put baby at risk of suffocation.

 Use a nipple cream

 A poor latch is often to blame for many a sore nipple, so to truly fix the problem, you’ll want to start by working on that latch.
 But to soothe already-sore nipples, try a nipple cream.
 Look for ones that are safe to be in baby’s mouth (key) and contain no allergens or additives, so it’s safe for your skin too.